 Paracord

-A versatile and essential tool for survival, with paracord you have the assurance of having an ultra-resistant cord at hand.
-You'll find it useful for building a shelter, setting traps, or repairing just about anything.
+A versatile and essential survival tool, with paracord you have the assurance of having an ultra-resistant rope at hand.
+You'll find it useful for building shelter, setting traps, or repairing just about anything.
 Capable of supporting a load of 250 Kg, many survival knives have this cord in their handles.
-Available in several lengths ranging from 7 meters to 30 meters (25 Ft or 100 Ft), it is also offered in the form of a survival bracelet that provides 4 to 5 meters of paracord.
-To make this paracord even more versatile, it is also offered in an inflammable version (Firecord) or with a fishing line among the strands that compose it.
+Available in several lengths ranging from 7 meters to 30 meters (25 Ft or 100 Ft), it's also offered as a survival bracelet that provides 4 to 5 meters of paracord.
+To make this paracord even more versatile, it's also available in an inflammable version (Firecord) or with fishing line among its component strands.

 P { margin-bottom: 0.21cm }